ConeDragon/docs/building/tooling/test-runners/interface.md

 ### Examples

-These are example of what a valid `results.json` file can look like for the different versions:
+These are examples of what a valid `results.json` file can look like for the different versions:

 #### v1 example